GLOBAL MARKETS-Bond yields sink as central banks head for easier policy

 "The week ahead will no doubt see bouts of Brexit-related nervousness but it may continue to settle down in the absence of any new developments in Europe," said Shane Oliver, head of investment strategy at AMP Capital in Sydney.

 In currency markets, sterling and the euro remain under pressure as investors head for the traditional security of the yen, the dollar and the Swiss franc.
-(Editing by Janet Lawrence)
+Both the pound and the euro were down just 0.1 percent on Friday.
+(Editing by Jon Boyle)

 * May to outline Britain EU divorce plan amid "hard Brexit" fears